platanus/blog/_drafts/dockerize-your-rails-app.md

     - docker
 ---

-This post its an introduction to containerize your Ruby on Rails application with Docker.
+This post its an introduction to containerizing your Ruby on Rails application with Docker.
 You will find out how to build an image of your app and how to run it.

 ## First step: install Docker.

 In Ubuntu:

 ```wget -qO- https://get.docker.com/ | sh```